Scholarship Winners Announced

 A scholarship committee consisting of SDCEA directors and employees evaluated applications to determine awards — a very difficult task considering the quality of applications submitted.

-- Bailey Stokes, Buena Vista High School, received the four-year scholarship at $2,000 a year.
+- Lilli Schultz, Buena Vista High School, received the four-year scholarship at $2,000 a year.

 - Lynzi Doke of Buena Vista High School was awarded a $2,000 employee dependent scholarship.

-Winners of a one-year, $2,000 scholarship were Lilli Shultz, Hayden McGinnis, Dylan Taylor-Brunell, Matthew Linza, Julianna Lopez, Riley Taft, Gracie-Faith Johnson and Emily Pedrin, all of Buena Vista High School; Kyla Baisden, Cotopaxi High School; Levi Green, Cañon City High School; Megan Frahm, Custer County High School; Caleb Richardson of Salida High School; and Mira Carlson of Chaffee County.
+Winners of a one-year, $2,000 scholarship were Hayden McGinnis, Dylan Taylor-Brunell, Matthew Linza, Julianna Lopez, Riley Taft, Gracie-Faith Johnson and Emily Pedrin, all of Buena Vista High School; Kyla Baisden, Cotopaxi High School; Levi Green, Cañon City High School; Megan Frahm, Custer County High School; Caleb Richardson of Salida High School; Katlyn Freeburg of Custer County; and Mira Carlson of Chaffee County.

 Two $1,000 scholarships sponsored jointly by Tri-State and SDCEA were awarded to Anna Gabriel of Buena Vista High School and to Nicole Henrich, Chaffee County High School.